structr/structr/docs/Backend User's Guide.md

 # Backend User's Guide
 This document contains a step-by-step guide to the structr backend.
-We will start with some information about the concepts and technologies and iteratively build a fully functional backend for a fictional use case.
+We will start with some information about the concepts and technologies and incrementally build a fully functional backend for a fictitious use case.

 You should already know what a REST server is, and why you want to use such a server on top of a graph database, which has its own advantages and disadvantages compared to a relational database.
 You should also be familiar with Java, Apache Maven and git, as structr is hosted on github and we rely on Maven to manage dependencies and builds etc.